JobParado/BiteRide/README.md

 ## 📘 Project Overview

 **BiteRide** is a desktop application built in Java using Apache NetBeans IDE 25.
-It was developed as a collaborative school project based on a classmate’s idea: a hybrid service that lets users book transportation and order food simultaneously—so meals arrive while they’re on the ride.
+I was the one developed it as a collaborative school project for research based on our classmate project leader idea: a hybrid service that lets users book transportation and order food simultaneously—so meals arrive while they’re on the ride.

 This project demonstrates:
 - GUI development with Java Swing